oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 ## Task 2: Open Kubernetes Monitoring and Management application

-1. In the search bar, search **Kubernetes Monitoring and Management**.
+1. In the search bar, enter the text **Kubernetes Monitoring and Management**.
 ![k8s-app-search](./images/k8s-app-search.png " ")

 2. Click on the **Kubernetes Monitoring and Management** application to land on the application page.